 What other direct input into the nursing industry do you have?
 How does your role affect the day-to-day lives of working nurses?

-An industry!
+!
 Well yes I suppose we do produce something.* Virginia Henderson, a very famous nurse, said that: "The unique function of the nurse is to assist the individual, sick or well, in the performance of those activities contributing to health or its recovery (or to peaceful death) that he would perform unaided if he had the necessary strength, will or knowledge".
 Our intention is to produce tomorrow’s nurses, and to produce the evidence that enables our profession.
 We have nearly a thousand undergraduate nurses at Swansea University, and we educate Advance Nurse Practitioners, we work with our NHS Colleagues at Ward Level, and Board Level, to achieve Virginia's vision of what Nurses do.

 Almost 1,000 nursing undergraduates is certainly a large department.
 In fact, the Department of Nursing is the largest in Swansea University's College of Human and Health Sciences.
 That’s some undertaking.
 Do you ever miss ‘just’ walking in to an ICU for a day's work?